yWorks/cosmosdb-visualizer-example/README.md

 - [Try the app online](https://live.yworks.com/demos/complete/processmining/) - the original demo
 - [Learn more about yFiles](https://www.yworks.com/products/yfiles), the software library for visualizing, editing, and analyzing graphs
+- [yFiles and CosmosDB](https://www.yworks.com/pages/visualizing-a-microsoft-azure-cosmos-db), more information about visualizing Cosmos DB graphs with yFiles

 If you have any questions or suggestions, send an email to [consulting@yworks.com](mailto:consulting@yworks.com) or call [+49 7071 9709050](tel:+4970719709050).